 Do remote employees work full-time?

-What tools are essential for remote hiring?
+What tools are essential to hire remote employees?